-Once you are comfortable with this metric and learn to maximize it in your business, take some time to get familiar with operating profit and net profit.
+Once you are comfortable with the gross profit formula and learn to maximize it in your business, you can take some time to get familiar with operating revenue and net profit.

-All three types of profit will tell you something new about your business, and you’ll be an expert P&L diver in no time!
+All three calculations will tell you something new about your business, and you’ll be an expert at reading your profit and loss statement in no time.

 Billie Anne Grigg is a contributing writer for Fundera.

 Billie Anne has been a bookkeeper since before the turn of the century.
 She is a QuickBooks Online ProAdvisor, LivePlan Expert Advisor, FreshBooks Certified Beancounter, and a Mastery Level Certified Profit First Professional.
 She is also a guide for the Profit First Professionals organization.

 Billie Anne started Pocket Protector Bookkeeping in 2012 to provide an excellent virtual bookkeeping and managerial accounting solution for small businesses that cannot yet justify employing a full-time, in-house bookkeeping staff.